Joint Academic and Presessional Offers

 In what situation am I eligible for a joint CAS?

-A joint CAS can be issued if you hold an offer for a postgraduate taught (masters) and one of the following applies:
+A joint CAS can be issued if you hold an offer for a postgraduate taught (masters) providing that:

-- and the only condition on your academic offer relates to English as you narrowly missed your English language condition
+- English language is the only condition on your academic offer and you have accepted your offer

 Please email our team of experts for clarification if you believe any of the options might apply to you.